A Guide to Disaster Recovery Strategies in AWS

 Disaster Recovery Objectives

-The two most crucial disaster recovery objectives include:
+The two primary disaster recovery objectives are:

-Recovery Time Objective
+Recovery Time Objective (RTO)

-Recovery Point Objective
+Recovery Point Objective (RPO)

 Disaster Recovery Strategies